The 30-Day Share Your Creativity Challenge

 I’m talking about consistently sharing your work online

 Doing “marketing research” can be helpful.
 Coming up with a “social media plan” is great.
 But all that is meaningless without developing simple new habits to back them up!

-Want to know the best way to learn how to effectively share your creativity online?
-You guessed it: Start doing it!
+Want to know the best way to effectively share your creativity online?
+You guessed it: Stop learning and planning and start doing it!
 And do it consistently!

 Here’s the bottom line …

 You won’t make much of an impact with your creativity until a small but growing group of people know, appreciate, and support you.